Tenants in Common to Avoid Inheritance Tax

 Role of a Solicitor in the Process

 Given the legal complexities involved in setting up a tenants in common arrangement, the role of a solicitor is paramount.
-A solicitor can provide expert guidance on the legal requirements and help draft the necessary documentation.
+A solicitor can provide expert guidance on the legal requirements and help coordinate the preparation of the necessary documentation.

 We recommend that property owners seek professional legal advice to ensure their tenants in common arrangement is set up correctly.
 A solicitor can help navigate potential pitfalls and ensure that the arrangement aligns with the owners’ overall estate planning goals.